-Improve the efficiency of UAV LiDAR surveys with longer flight times
+Improve the efficiency of a UAV LiDAR survey with longer flight times

-Typically a drone utilizing lithium polymer batteries, such as a DJI M600, and carrying a 3.3kg payload (for example a Routescene UAV LiDAR system) would operate with a flight time of around 15-20 minutes.
+Typically a drone utilizing lithium polymer batteries, such as a DJI M600, and carrying a Routescene high specification UAV LiDAR survey system (3.3kg, 7.3lbs) would operate with a flight time of around 15-20 minutes.
 Landing, replacing the batteries and take-off between each flight can take longer than the flight itself, directly influencing the size of the survey area that can be flown each day.

 To compound this larger survey sites may require multiple take-off and landing sites, which means all the equipment needs to be moved from one site to the next, further limiting the number of flights in a day.
 The Skyfront and Routescene teams knew that increasing flight times, thereby reducing the unproductive time in a survey day, could significantly impact on data collection productivity.